mozilla/elasticutils/docs/django.rst

 :Requirements: Django

 The `elasticutils.contrib.django.S` class takes a `MappingType` in the constructor.
-That allows you to tie Django ORM models to ElasticSearch index search results.
+That allows you to tie Django ORM models to Elasticsearch index search results.

 In ``elasticutils.contrib.django`` is `MappingType` which